smallo-lang/Rick/README.md

-jump                @ unconditional jump to code location on top of the stack jmpt                @ jump if true jmpf                @ jump if false back                @ return to previous branch point err                 @ exit program with exit code
+jump                @ unconditional jump to code location on top of the stack jmpt                @ jump if true jmpf                @ jump if false br                  @ unconditional branch to code location brt                 @ branch if true brf                 @ branch if false back                @ return to previous branch point err                 @ exit program with exit code
 ```